arunfloyd/learnReact/README.txt

 --> JSX is not Html in JavaScript

---> JSX is HTML like or XMK -like syntax
+--> JSX is HTML like or XML -like syntax

 --> JSX is a react element

---> JSX will transpiled before it reaches the JS Engine (convert the code which have been in html to JS engine Understandable or React understand)
+--> JSX will transpiled before it reaches the JS Engine
+    (convert the code which have been in html to JS engine Understandable or React understand)

 --> So here it PARSER(Manage) and the BABEL will make the convertion of JSX into react code

--->The JSX converted into the React.createElement actually
+--> The JSX converted into the React.createElement actually

--->The BABEL is converting the JSX to React code
+--> The BABEL is converting the JSX to React code

--->JSX is aware of Cross site scripting
+--> JSX is aware of Cross site scripting